Shaga-Matula/Mastermind_PG/README.md

 ## Special Thanks
-* Special thanks to Gareth McGirr for backup and mentoring and useless hair loss cures.
+* Special thanks to Gareth McGirr for backup and mentoring.
- (Joke remind me to take that out)